synvert-hq/node-query-javascript/README.md

 .ClassDeclaration members .PropertyDeclaration
 ```

-It matches PropertyDeclaration node whose ancestor matches one of the members of ClassDeclaration node
+It matches PropertyDeclaration node who is in the members of ClassDeclaration node

 ### nql matches pseudo selector